AWinterman/d3-mapping/README.md

 # Usage #

-designed to be used node style:
+Designed to be used node style:

 ```js
 Mapping = require("d3-mapping")